struqt/struqt-utilities/struqt-unique-id/README.md

 * Latest stable [Apache Maven](http://maven.apache.org/)

 > Note:
-> * JRE 6 or upper is OK for runtime dependency
+> * JRE 6 or upper is fine as runtime requirement
-> * JDK 8 is just build-time requirement
+> * JDK 8 is just as build-time requirement

 Build with Maven command: